QazmoQwerty/trex/docs/trex-spec.md

 ### Whitespace

-Whitespace has a purpose in the language's syntax and as such will *not* be discarded.
+Whitespace has a purpose in the language's syntax and as such will *not* be discarded unless:

+* it is the first token in the current line
+* the token before it is whitespace or a terminator
+* the token after it is a terminator

 ###  Terminators